Rajkumar (2024 film): Audience

 On April 9, the Multiplex authorities released advance tickets for all Eid films including Rajkumar, due to audience demand.
 With tickets sold for the first two days of the film's release at Star Cineplex, the country's most prominent theatre, expectations of a grand reception for the film are palpable.
 All the tickets for the film was sold out at Star Cineplex within a few hours of online ticket release.
 Apart from this, almost all the tickets of Rajkumars shows are sold out on the first and second day of Eid in Bashundhara City, Dhanmondi, Mirpur, Chittagong, Rajshahi branches of Cineplex.
 The films gets 13 shows at the Star Cineplex, which the second highest number shows after Mishuk Moni's Deyale Desh.
 Later, 1 new show was added at Cineplex's Sony, 2 at Bangabandhu Museum and 1 new show at Rajshahi branch due to the demands of the audience.
-It's tickets are almost sold out in advance at Bashundhara and Sony branches on April 13.
+Its tickets are almost sold out in advance at Bashundhara and Sony branches on April 13.
 Also, 70 percent advance tickets have been sold at all of branches of Cineplex on April 14, the day of Pohela Boishakh.
 Apart from multiplexes, the film also dominated single screens in almost all the theatres of the country including Modhumita in Dhaka, Kuliarchar in Kishoreganj, Chittagong Sadar, Dinajpur on the day of Eid.
 On the first day of its release, the film received the expected response from the audience, with every show being a house full.